shinyorg/documentation/src/components/MediatorNapkin.md

 ## Features
 - A Mediator for your ALL .NET Apps
+- Built with ahead-of-time (AOT) compilation and trimming in mind
 - [Request/Response Handling](/mediator/requests)
 - [Event Publication](/mediator/events)
 - [Async Enumerable Stream Requests](/mediator/streams)